 Limited to 25 students.
 15 seats reserved for first-year students.
 Fall semester.2022-23: Not offered

 What is the shape of the universe?
 How do stars die?
 What happens when galaxies collide?
 This course will provide an introduction to the nature and evolution of stars, our Milky Way galaxy, other galaxies, and the origin, size, shape and fate of the universe itself.
 We will explore how the fields of extragalactic astronomy and cosmology emerged and continue to evolve, and will touch on many of the big unanswered questions in these fields.
 Our investigations of galactic and extragalactic phenomena will focus on understanding proportionalities, relative sizes, and visual representations of data, as well as evaluating the reasonableness of quantitative answers rather than on lengthy calculations.

 Limited to 60 students (When taught in Fall, 25 spots reserved for first-year students).
 Not open to advanced physical science majors.
 Spring semester.
-Visiting Assistant Professor Gianninas.2022-23: Offered in Fall 2022, Spring 2023
+Visiting Assistant Professor Gianninas.2022-23: Not offered

 How did our solar system form?
 Are planets like Earth typical or rare?
 When, where, and how might we find life elsewhere in the universe?
 This course will provide an introduction to the formation and evolution of solar systems, including an exploration of the geology, chemistry and biology of the planets in our own solar system.
 We will discuss the origins, successes and limitations of techniques being used to discover planets around other stars (exoplanets), and the nature of planetary habitability.
 Our investigations will focus on understanding proportionalities, relative sizes, and visual representations of data, as well as evaluating the reasonableness of quantitative answers rather than on lengthy calculations.